Documentation Decay

 When a customer follows a stale help article and fails, they rarely think "the documentation is outdated."
 They think "this product is confusing" or "support is not helpful."
 The documentation problem becomes a product perception problem.
 CSAT scores drop.
 Churn risk increases.
 The support team absorbs complaints that are fundamentally a documentation debt problem dressed as a product complaint.

 Customers prefer to resolve issues themselves.
 Research consistently shows 60-70% of customers try self-service first.
 When that self-service fails because the documentation describes a product that no longer exists, those customers become disproportionately frustrated because their attempt to help themselves was actively led astray.
+Introduce delays at the doc layer and the delays propagate through every other support metric.

-The most dangerous dimension of documentation debt in 2025 is the AI multiplier.
+The most dangerous dimension of documentation debt is the AI multiplier.
 Every AI chatbot, every in-app assistant, and every search-augmented support tool that indexes your knowledge base inherits your documentation debt as confident misinformation.
 The system has no way to know that the help article describing the export workflow is describing an interface that was redesigned four months ago.
 It serves that article at scale, with high confidence, to every customer who asks.

 Teams investing in AI-assisted support without addressing documentation debt are systematically automating the wrong answers.
 They are scaling their documentation debt, not their support capacity.
 Our article on what a self-updating help center actually means covers the dependency between AI accuracy and documentation freshness in detail.

 Measuring documentation debt requires three data points: article freshness, ticket root cause rate, and coverage gap.
 Any support team can run this audit in less than a day without specialized tooling.
+The focus is to produce a number you can put in a sprint planning meeting.

 Export all help center articles with their last-modified timestamps.
 Sort by age.
 For a software development team shipping weekly or bi-weekly, any article not updated in the past 90 days is a documentation debt candidate.
 In the most active areas of the product, that threshold should be 30 days.